Sarpy County law enforcement agencies to encrypt radio communications

-Radio communications from Sarpy County law enforcement agencies will be encrypted beginning Monday, limiting public access to real-time police information.
+Radio communications from Sarpy County law enforcement agencies are now encrypted, limiting public access to real-time police information.

-Instead of a live feed, the Sarpy County Sheriff's Office will provide access to an online feed with a 30-minute delay.
+Instead of a live feed, the Sarpy County Sheriff’s Office began providing access to an online feed Monday with a 30-minute delay.
 Radio traffic from fire departments and emergency medical services will not be encrypted.

 The decision was first announced by Sarpy Scanner, a Twitter and Facebook account that shares real-time scanner information.
 Those behind the account expressed frustration that the decision was made without any input from the public or local news media.